gauravthalpati/redpanda-snowflake/README.md

 Step 3:
-Open the Snowflake streamlit dashboard and view the dashboards in real-time.
-You can refresh it to see the updates in real time.
+Open the Snowflake Streamlit dashboard and view the dashboards in real time.
+You can refresh it to see the updates in real-time.
-Once the producer script is completed, you will see the final visualizations in the dashboard
+Once the producer script is completed, you will see the final visualizations in the dashboard.